Permissionless-Software-Foundation/ipfs-coord/dev-docs/ipfs-coord-specifications.md

 ## Configuration

-When instantiating the ipfs-coord library, the following configuration inputs can be passed to its constructor via an object with the indicated properties:
+When instantiating the ipfs-coord library, the following configuration inputs can be passed to its constructor via an object with the properties indicated below.
+Be sure to check out the [examples directory](../examples) for examples on how to instantiate the library with different configurations.

 - `ipfs`: (required) An instance of [js-ipfs](https://www.npmjs.com/package/ipfs).
 IPFS must be instantiated outside of ipfs-coord and passed into it when instantiating the ipfs-coord library.
 - `bchjs`: (required) An instance of [bch-js](https://www.npmjs.com/package/@psf/bch-js). bch-js must be instantiated outside of ipfs-coord and passed into it when instantiating the ipfs-coord library.